 The symptoms of plantar fasciitis are:

-People with plantar fasciitis often describe the pain as worse when they get up in the morning or after they’ve been sitting for long periods of time.
-After a few minutes of walking the pain decreases, because walking stretches the fascia.
-For some people the pain subsides but returns after spending long periods of time on their feet.
+People with plantar fasciitis often describe the pain as worse when they get up in the morning or after they have been sitting for long periods of time.
+After a few minutes of walking, the pain decreases because walking stretches the fascia.
+For some people, the pain subsides but returns after spending long periods of time on their feet.

-To arrive at a diagnosis, Dr. Hoy will obtain your medical history and examine your foot.
-Throughout this process Dr. Hoy rules out all the possible causes for your heel pain other than plantar fasciitis.
+To arrive at a diagnosis, the foot and ankle surgeon will obtain your medical history and examine your foot.
+Throughout this process, the surgeon rules out all possible causes for your heel pain other than plantar fasciitis.

-In addition, diagnostic imaging studies such as x-rays, a bone scan, or magnetic resonance imaging (MRI) may be used to distinguish the different types of heel pain.
+In addition, diagnostic imaging studies, such as x-rays or other imaging modalities, may be used to distinguish the different types of heel pain.
 Sometimes heel spurs are found in patients with plantar fasciitis, but these are rarely a source of pain.
 When they are present, the condition may be diagnosed as plantar fasciitis/heel spur syndrome.

 Treatment of plantar fasciitis begins with first-line strategies, which you can begin at home:

-• Ice.
-Putting an ice pack on your heel for 10 minutes several times a day helps reduce inflammation.
+- Ice.
+Putting an ice pack on your heel for 20 minutes several times a day helps reduce inflammation.
 Place a thin towel between the ice and your heel; do not apply ice directly to the skin.

 - Shoe modifications.
 Wearing supportive shoes that have good arch support and a slightly raised heel reduces stress on the plantar fascia.
-Your shoes should provide a comfortable environment for the foot.

-• Medications.
-Nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may help reduce pain and inflammation.
+- Medications.
+Oral nonsteroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen, may be recommended to reduce pain and inflammation.

-If you still have pain after several weeks, see Dr. Hoy, who may add one or more of these approaches:
+If you still have pain after several weeks, see your foot and ankle surgeon, who may add one or more of these treatment approaches:

-• Padding and strapping.
+- Padding, taping and strapping.
 Placing pads in the shoe softens the impact of walking.
-Strapping helps support the foot and reduce strain on the fascia.
+Taping and strapping help support the foot and reduce strain on the fascia.

-Although most patients with plantar fasciitis respond to non-surgical treatment, a small percentage of patients may require surgery.
-If, after several months of non-surgical treatment, you continue to have heel pain, surgery will be considered.
-Dr. Hoy will discuss the surgical options with you and determine which approach would be most beneficial for you.
+Although most patients with plantar fasciitis respond to nonsurgical treatment, a small percentage of patients may require surgery.
+If, after several months of nonsurgical treatment, you continue to have heel pain, surgery will be considered.
+Your foot and ankle surgeon will discuss the surgical options with you and determine which approach would be most beneficial for you.

 No matter what kind of treatment you undergo for plantar fasciitis, the underlying causes that led to this condition may remain.
 Therefore, you will need to continue with preventive measures.
-If you are overweight, it is important to reach and maintain an ideal weight.
-For all patients, wearing supportive shoes and using custom orthotic devices are the mainstay of long-term treatment for plantar fasciitis.
+Wearing supportive shoes, stretching and using custom orthotic devices are the mainstay of long-term treatment for plantar fasciitis.